 The value "Runs" shows how many waveforms should be output until the generator stops the waveform generation.
 The value can be changed by the encoder (see Fig. 18).
 To set large numbers, press the direction key "left" - the value will change one hundred times faster.
-The minimum value is 1 run, the maximum is 999,999 runs.
-Thus, when generating a sine waveform with the frequency of 1 kHz, the total signal duration is limited to 1000 seconds, i.e. about 16.5 minutes.
-When this period has elapsed, the measurement must be restarted to continue the waveform generation.
+The minimum allowable value is 1 run, the maximum is 999,999 runs.
+The minimum settable value of 0 has a special meaning: If selected, the text "Infin." instead of the numerical value is shown (see Fig. 18).
+This setting implies an infinite number of runs.
+On devices with the hardware version 1-10 and later, the generator will not stop at all; the output must be interrupted by selecting the menu item "Stop" from the dialog menu (see also section "Measurement Control").
+On devices with earlier hardware versions, the generator stops after 4,294,967,295 runs.
+Thus, when generating a continuous sine waveform with the frequency of 1 kHz, the total signal duration is limited to about 50 days.